Ash Carter: Early Department of Defense career

-Secretary of Defense
+Secretary of Defense (2015–2017)

+Nomination and confirmation

 Carter was nominated by President Barack Obama to be the 25th United States secretary of defense on December 5, 2014.

 In his nomination hearing before the Senate Armed Services Committee, he said he was "very much inclined" to increase U.S. military aid to Ukraine.

 Speaking on the Middle East, he said the U.S. must militarily ensure a "lasting defeat" of Islamic State (ISIL) forces in Iraq and Syria.
 He also opined that the threats posed by Iran were as serious as those posed by the ISIL forces.
 He said he was not in favor of increasing the rate of prisoner releases from Guantanamo Bay.

 Carter was approved unanimously on February 1, 2015, by the Senate Armed Services Committee.
 He was confirmed by the Senate on February 12 by a vote of 93–5 and sworn in by Vice President Joe Biden on February 17.

+Tenure

 In May 2015, Carter warned the People's Republic of China to halt its rapid island-building in the South China Sea.

 In October 2015, Carter condemned Russian air strikes against ISIL and other rebel groups in Syria.
 On October 8, 2015, Carter, speaking at a meeting of NATO defense ministers in Brussels, said he believed Russia would soon start paying the price for its military intervention in Syria in the form of reprisal attacks and casualties.

 A controversy arose in December 2015 when it was revealed that Carter had used a personal email account while conducting official business as Secretary of Defense.

 In January 2016, at Carter's direction, the Department of Defense opened all military roles to women, overriding a request by the Marine Corps to continue to exempt women from certain positions.
 In June 2016, Carter announced that transgender individuals would be allowed to join and openly serve in the military.